WesJD/AnvilGUI/README.md

     return "Incorrect.";
 }
 ```
-The above code is what is inside your `ClickHandler`.
-The parameters of the method are also obvious, the player who answered
+The above code is what is inside your `BiFunction`.
+The parameters of the function are also obvious, the player who answered
 and their reply.
-The method also has a return value of `String`.
+The finction also returns a `String``.
 This string is to be used if the user is wrong, etc,
 and it will show in the dialogue box in the GUI what is supplied.
 If you return `null`, the inventory will close.

 ##Compilation

-We use Maven to handle our dependencies: `mvn clean install`.
-Do note that you will need the spigot jars
+Build with `mvn clean install`.
+Do note that you will need the spigot jars in this repo to be installed on your
-in this repo to be installed on your local repository.
+local repository.
 To make this easier, you can use [this shell script](https://gist.github.com/WesJD/39b8f0c88f74bc952e27a737d3a67234).

 ##License